univention/univention-keycloak-app/docs/keycloak-app/database.rst

 Custom database
 ===============

-:program:`Keycloak` supports a wide range of different databases as back end.
+:program:`Keycloak` supports a wide range of different databases as backend.
 For detailed information, consult the :program:`Keycloak` manual :cite:t:`keycloak-db`.

-The :program:`Keycloak` app provides app settings for the configuration of the database back end.
+The :program:`Keycloak` app provides app settings for the configuration of the database backend.
 For the available settings, see the :ref:`app-settings` section.

 .. important::